The heat asymptotics on filtered manifolds: Introduction

-In this article we provide the heat kernel asymptotics for a class of differential operators on filtered or Carnot manifolds.
 The differential operators we consider satisfy a pointwise Rockland condition, a condition on their non-commutative principal symbols that guarantees that these operators are hypoelliptic.
 We also present here several consequences of the heat kernel asymptotics, which are well known for elliptic operators, but are not known for Rockland operators in this generality.
 These include the explicit structure of complex powers of the operators, Weyl's asymptotic formula for the growth of eigenvalues, the McKean--Singer index formula, the description of a non-commutative residue for Heisenberg calculus, and the construction of a K-homology class associated to Rockland operators.

+Let us look at the manifolds, the operators and their heat kernel expansions in more detail.